oschweitzer/learning-resources/react_lesson.md

 > The state setter function returned by the `useState` hook, will not merge states, but it will replace the old state with the new one.
 You can have multiple `useState` calls and so have multiple state objects.

-> If you need to update the state but you depend on the previous state value, it's a best practice to pass a function instead of passing an object as the first argument of the `userState` method.
+> If you need to update the state but you depend on the previous state value, it's a best practice to pass a function instead of passing an object as the first argument of the `useState` method.
 This function takes two parameters, the previous state and the current props and you will have to return the new state.

 ### Events handling